Aldair402/wav2svp/README.md

   --model_path MODEL_PATH
-                        Path to the model file, default: weights/model_steps_64000_simplified.ckpt --tempo TEMPO         Tempo value for the midi file, default: 120
+                        Path to the model file, default: weights/model_steps_64000_simplified.ckpt --tempo TEMPO         Tempo value for the midi file, default: 120 --extract_pitch       Whether to extract pitch from the audio file, default: False --extract_tension     Whether to extract tension from the audio file, default: False --extract_breathiness
+                        Whether to extract breathiness from the audio file, default: False
 ```

 You can find the results in the `results` folder.